Taste of the Carolinas

+This was the first time I’d actually made the drive with someone else, which was nice because I had someone to talk to.
+Somewhere in West Virginia I stopped and introduced Doug to the amazingness that is Tudor’s Biscuit World.
+It was so worth it.
+Then, around 4 PM we finally arrived in Sandusky.
 We had to make a few stops as I needed a new battery for my camera.
-I plan on getting a newer, better camera, but for now, this is what I got, so we stopped and I picked up one of Kodak’s stupid proprietary camera batteries for $40 (And they wonder why they went bankrupt).
+I’d planned on getting a newer, better camera, but for now, this was what I had so we stopped and I picked up one of Kodak’s stupid proprietary camera batteries for $40 (and they wonder why they went bankrupt).

 March 27-28, 2015

 This was my first time riding since they completely redid the inside of the ride.
 We got in the single rider line.
-That was all fine and dandy, but unfortunately a large group of obnoxious teens got in behind us.
-Normally I don’t complain, but these kids were obnoxious, spend the 30+ minutes in line bumping up against everyone else in line, among other things.
+That was all fine and dandy, but unfortunately a large group of obnoxious teens got in line behind us.
+Normally I don’t complain, but these kids were obnoxious and spend the 30+ minutes in line bumping up against everyone else in line, among other things.
 It was annoying.
 Finally, Rob and I got to ride.

 Test Track-I really liked the changes they made as the update looked very modern and very obviously Tron-esq.
 I’m glad the ride was updated instead of altered.
 I didn’t get to do any major customization to my ‘car’ because we were limited in the single rider line, but oh well, I’d rather not have waited the extra hour.
 The experience wasn’t much different, but it did feel much more futuristic.